-If your coronary arteries become narrowed, they can't supply enough oxygen-rich blood to your heart — especially when it's beating hard, such as during exercise.
+If your coronary arteries narrow, they can't supply enough oxygen-rich blood to your heart — especially when it's beating hard, such as during exercise.
 At first, the decreased blood flow may not cause any coronary artery disease symptoms.
-As the plaques continue to build up in your coronary arteries, however, you may develop coronary artery disease symptoms, including:
+As the plaques continue to build up in your coronary arteries, however, you may develop coronary artery disease signs and symptoms, including:

 - Shortness of breath.
 If your heart can't pump enough blood to meet your body's needs, you may develop shortness of breath or extreme fatigue with exertion.

 - Heart attack.
-If a coronary artery becomes completely blocked, you may have a heart attack.
+A completely blocked coronary artery may cause a heart attack.
 The classic signs and symptoms of a heart attack include crushing pressure in your chest and pain in your shoulder or arm, sometimes with shortness of breath and sweating.
-Women are somewhat more likely than men are to experience less typical signs and symptoms of a heart attack, including nausea and back or jaw pain.
+Women are somewhat more likely than men are to experience less typical signs and symptoms of a heart attack, such as nausea and back or jaw pain.
 Sometimes a heart attack occurs without any apparent signs or symptoms.

 When to see a doctor

 If you suspect you're having a heart attack, immediately call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
 Drive yourself only as a last resort.